AMSP-04/NETN-FOM/modules/NETN-COM/NETN-COM.md

 A `CommunicationNetwork` is a logical network grouping simulated entities, independent of any physical network implementation.
 When messages are sent through a network, all entities belonging to it are potential receivers of the message.

-To determine whether a message is received, each simulated entity can use data related to its `IncommingConnections`.
+To determine whether a message is received, each simulated entity can use data related to its `IncomingConnections`.
 This attribute describes all connections for all communication networks associated with the simulated entity.
 Each connection specifies the `SenderEntity` and quality parameters, e.g., latency and bandwidth, that allow the receiver to calculate block, drop and degradation effects.

-The `IncommingConnections` attribute can be published by other simulations that model communication at the connection- and physical level.
+The `IncomingConnections` attribute can be published by other simulations that model communication at the connection- and physical level.

 ```mermaid
 classDiagram